ruyot/gameshare/README.md

    vercel
    ```

-**Note**: This is an Express.js application, not a Next.js app.
-Next.js is included as a dependency to satisfy Vercel's detection, but the actual server is Express.js with WebSocket signaling.
+**Note**: This is a pure Express.js application with WebSocket signaling.
 The `vercel.json` configuration ensures proper deployment.

 ## Usage